Public Media Works

 Public Media Works is a Delaware corporation headquartered in Van Nuys, California.
 Founded in 2000 by actor Corbin Bernsen, the company engages in the development, production, marketing and distribution of "tailor made" entertainment for specifically targeted, fan-based audiences.
 This entertainment includes film and television, and may also include music, theater and sports.

+In 2011, the company filed for Chapter 11 bankruptcy protection.